romi/romi-robots-docs/docs/plant_imager/how_to/reconstruct_plant_geom.md

 qc_check = true  # Default: true
 # Median absolute deviation factor to detect outlier camera pose
 mad_factor = 3.0  # Default: 3.
-# The list of metrics to use to detect the outliers using the MAD method.
+# List of metrics to use to detect the outliers using the MAD method.
 metrics = '["xy", "z", "pan", "roll"]'
 # Maximum distance to CNC pose to validate COLMAP pose estimation
 distance_threshold = 3.0  # Default: 3.0mm